oat-sa/taohub-user-guide/User Guide 3.4/Items/items-an-overview.md

 >[Items](../appendix/glossary.md#item) are the basic building blocks for [Tests](../appendix/glossary.md#test).
 For a full definition, see [What is an Item?](../items/what-is-an-item.md).

-This section provides an overview of how to manage your items, including their creation, what to put in an item, viewing them , and their use once created.
+This section provides an overview of how to manage your items, including their creation, what to put in an item, how to view them, and their use once created.

 **1.** Creating a new item

-Items first need to be created, before they are then populated with the desired [Interactions](../appendix/glossary.md#interaction) and any further material required so they can be used in assessments.
+Items first need to be created before they are populated with the desired [Interactions](../appendix/glossary.md#interaction) and any further material required so they can be used in assessments.
 See [Creating a new Item](../items/creating-a-new-item.md) for information on how to do this.

 **2.** What to include in your item

 Pictures and media such as audio or video files can be included in your Item.
-For more information on how to do this, see [Adding Assets](../items/adding-assets.md), for adding media to your items, and [Media Interactions](../interactions/media-interaction.md) for adding audio and video files.
+For more information on how to add media to your items, see [Using Assets in Items](../items/using-assets-in-items.md).
+To create media interactions see the section on [Media Interactions](../interactions/media-interaction.md).

 For managing resources which are included in your items (which includes all of the resources mentioned above), see the [Asset Manager](../items/asset-manager.md) section.